LLNL/sundials/doc/shared/suncontrol/SUNControl_Description.rst

    :param C:  the :c:type:`SUNControl` object..
    :param H:  the slow step size from the previous multirate step attempt.
    :param h:  the fast step size from the previous multirate step attempt.
-   :param DSM:  the local slow temporal estimate from the previous step attempt.  :param te: the fast local temporal error should be requested by the controller directly from the fast integrator.
+   :param DSM: the local slow temporal error estimate from the previous step attempt.
+   :param dsm: the local fast temporal error estimate from the previous step attempt.
    :param Hnew: (output)  pointer to the estimated slow step size.
    :param hnew: (output)  pointer to the estimated fast step size.
    :return: error code indicating success failure  (see :numref:`SUNControl.Description.errorCodes`).